 Populated boards come pre-adjusted and tested with the following settings:

-If the boards are sold out, please check this page periodically.
-I'll be updating this page if there is more in stock.
 This board was designed as a personal project and may not work with your set-up.
 Please note this board was designed solely as a personal hobby board, and interfaces with deadly mains / line voltages!
 I make no claims that the board satisfies any UL, CE or any electrical standards.
 You will bear all responsibility for using this board correctly and safely in your project with good engineering practices.

 Shipping is from the USA to anywhere around the world (not included but usually relatively cheap) starting at $7.50 for USPS Priority Flat Rate and starting at ~$15 for international orders.
 All prices are in USD

 Contact loneoceans [at] g mail [dot] com for enquiries.